ahtohx-it/w-donate/README.md

 A small system for implementing in-game purchases on "CS: GO" servers.

 Hello to everyone who reads this.
 Not so long ago I became interested in server building "CS: GO".
 After a long research, I discovered that there are quite a few analogs for selling in-game privileges and decided to fix it!

+*Installation instructions*
+- Download the required version.
+- Uploading files to web hosting.
+- Install the script (/install) and update it (/update).
+- We customize to fit your needs.
+- And at the end we enjoy life)